Cold, dark winter months make driving conditions more hazardous, and increase your chances of a breakdown.

 Can you get emergency cover if you break down?

-You can call a breakdown provider if you don’t have cover in place already to request an emergency call-out.
+If you don’t have cover in place, you can call a breakdown provider and request an emergency call-out.
 However, you’ll be charged more for this service than if you’re a policyholder, although it will ensure you get the help you need, such as a car tow to a garage or roadside repair.
 You’ll usually pay a one-off call-out fee plus the cost of breakdown cover in this scenario.
 If you need help and don’t have breakdown cover, you can call the AA on 03300 046 046, the RAC on 0330 159 0740 or Green Flag on 0345 246 1558.

 Choosing standalone breakdown cover

 Ideally, taking out breakdown cover before your car conks out is the most stress-free and cheapest option.
-But it’s not simply a case of buying the first policy you come across, as cover can vary widely and you usually need to choose between several options, including vehicle cover, which covers only your car if it breaks down and is usually the cheapest option, or personal cover, which includes any vehicle you drive that breaks down.
-This may be useful if, for example, you have several cars in your household that you drive.
+But it’s not simply a case of buying the first policy you come across, as there are several different types of cover, including vehicle cover, which only protects your specific car if it breaks down and is usually the cheapest option, or personal cover, which includes any vehicle you drive that breaks down.
+This may be useful if, for example, you have several cars in your household that you drive, or you regularly drive someone else’s car.

 Roadside assistance (basic) cover: This type of cover enables you to call someone out to fix your car if it breaks down on the roadside, rather than at home.
 If they cannot fix your vehicle, it’ll be towed to the nearest garage.